Configuration guide

 Environment name

-A human-readable label for the deployment target shown in the confirmation prompt, such as test, staging, or UAT.
+The deployment target shown in the confirmation prompt, such as test, staging, or UAT.

 Example: test